der-On/gitlab-cli/README.md

 ## Installation

-Install dependencies using npm:
+Install it using npm:

-    npm install
+    npm install gitlab-cli -g

-Create a symlink to the bin/cli.js in your bin/ folder(s)

-    ln -s bin/cli.js ~/bin/gitlab

 ## Usage